 The biggest difference between a purebred dog and a mixed breed dog is expectation.
 You will have a better idea of what to expect from a dog that is purebred, thanks to generalized characteristics.
 There are no guarantees, though!

-People may be drawn to a specific breed of dog for a number reasons.
-Perhaps it is the breed of your childhood dog, or a dog you spent a lot of time with.
+People may be drawn to a specific breed of dog for a number of reasons.
+Perhaps it is the breed of your childhood dog or a dog you spent a lot of time with.
 Perhaps you just like the way that breed of dog looks or acts.
 Maybe you have read or heard about a particular breed that interests you.
 Whichever pure breed you are interested in, be sure you conduct thorough research before making a final decision.
 Make sure you are willing and able to face the challenges of a particular temperament, specialized grooming needs, or health issues.
-Also make sure the breed will integrate well with your family and any other pets in the home.
+Also, make sure the breed will integrate well with your family and any other pets in the home.
 Finally, make sure you acquire the dog from a responsible dog breeder.

 Mixed breed dogs can be found anywhere and they make wonderful canine companions.
 The mixing of two or more dog breeds often balances out personality and physical traits.
 It is wise to expect the unexpected, though.
 Especially if you have no idea what breeds your dog is comprised of.
 If you adopt a puppy, you may not know what it will look like when fully grown, what type of personality it may develop, or what health issues it may face.
 The gamble is definitely worth it to add a loving a loyal companion to your family and to give a dog a good and happy life.